phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-loops/index.md

 ---
 layout: page
 title: Arduino 107 - LCD Screens and Loops.
-excerpt: "Learn how to control lcd screens with the Arduino."
+excerpt: "Learn how to control LCD screens with the Arduino."
 modified: 2018-2-09
 ---
 ## Project Kit